huahua0611/git_learning/README.md

 - fetch and merge face problem

-v4.5 diff rename the smae file
+4.5 diff rename the same file

 - change practice_file name by web and remote

 - git will create two new file with each name and remove the original one

 - people need to discuss about the name of rename file !!!

+### Unit 5

+5.1 never use git push -f (force push) to remote git

+5.2 never rebase remote git